-Life as we know it has been upended by the coronavirus pandemic, and the retail sector has been hit especially hard, with businesses large and small affected.
-Even things once deemed predictable in the sector have become shaky ground – no-one anticipated that toilet roll would become the single most sought-after consumer item of 2020.
+Life as we know it was upended by the coronavirus pandemic, and the retail sector was hit especially hard, with businesses large and small affected.
+Even things once deemed predictable in the sector became shaky ground – no-one anticipated that toilet roll would become the single most sought-after consumer item of 2020.

 But retail is fighting back.
-The reopening of nonessential shops and businesses in June yielded encouraging signs of recovery, and July’s sales growth figures exceeded economists’ expectations.
+The reopening of nonessential shops and businesses yielded encouraging signs of recovery, and sales growth figures exceeded economists’ expectations.

 All of which points to one thing: retail marketing needs a long-overdue rethink.
 Old recipes for retail success are out.
 Legacy systems for in-store marketing campaigns just won’t cut it post-covid.
 The future of retail marketing hinges on three priorities: cutting in-store marketing costs, reducing waste, and improving messaging in stores.
 From campaign concept right through to delivery, achieving better control and visibility is critical for retailers determined to survive whatever might lie ahead.